alexandrov-va/QVI/README.md

   a) Enable 'Mark selected shape' in lower section of a window;

-  b) Search and select needed shape in ;
+  b) Search and select needed shape in shapes list;

   c) Select parameter 'fillPaintColor' in upper-left section of a window;